Finally I get around to it.

 Best Comeback: “So far tonight I’ve been knocked down, smeared with blood, and just now I nearly had a heart attack.
 Excuse me if I’m not in the mood to talk about Nina.”

-Most Nonchalant Description of a Disaster: Stephen’s car lay on its roof in the next yard, its wheels spinning.
+Most Nonchalant Description of the Aftermath of a Hurricane: Stephen’s car lay on its roof in the next yard, its wheels spinning.
 Every window was smashed.
 Eric’s body was pinned under the huge trunk of a fallen tree at the end of the yard.
 He wasn’t moving.
 Jess heard a bird chirping somewhere.
 Then another one joined in.

 Up next: Probably Zodiac Chillers #4, “Twisted Taurus”